rl1987/trickster.dev/tricksterblog/content/post/tools-of-the-trade-for-scraping-and-automation.md

 the current page.
 * Sources - provides you with an interface to read HTML, JavaScript and CSS source files that browser has downloaded when rendering the page.
-* Network - provides visibility into network traffic that is happening when page is being load and also when user actions are being performed.
-Very useful for reverse engineering,
+* Network - provides visibility into network communications originating from browser when page is being load and also when user actions are being performed.
+Very useful for reverse engineering.
 * Performance - provides tooling to measure page performance in terms of where time is being spent in the browser.
 * Memory - provides tooling to measure memory performance and also to inspect memory contents of JS environment of the current page.
 * Application - provides access to client side data being stored in the browser.
 We may want to take cookies from here if it is